konflux-ci/build-definitions/README.md

 If you are a task maintainer here's what you need to do when deprecating a particular version of a
 task:

-1. Set the `build.appstudio.redhat.com/expires-on` label on the old task version.
+1. Set the `build.appstudio.redhat.com/expires-on` annotation on the old task version.
 2. Depending on whether you're adding a new version of a task or deprecating it completely set the `build.appstudio.redhat.com/expiry-message` on the old version.
 There's a default expiration message emitted by [Conforma](https://conforma.dev/docs/policy/tasks.html#_setting_task_expiry) which may be handy if you're just adding a new version.
-3. Release a fresh build of the old task version with these labels (by merging the PR that sets the labels).
+3. Release a fresh build of the old task version with these annotations (by merging the PR that sets the annotations).
 4. Move the old task to the `archived-tasks` top-level directory.

     ```bash